 The PTA Program begins every year in August and is a two-year continuous program requiring daytime attendance.
 All prospective students are required to meet the admission criteria and should be free of illegal drug use.
-Applicants with a criminal conviction should contact the program director as this may prevent an individual from becoming licensed by the state.
+Any applicant that has been convicted of any crime other than minor traffic violations should contact the program director as this may prevent an individual from becoming licensed by the state.
 Applications for admission will be accepted beginning the first business day in December and continuing through the first business day of March each year.
-Application Packets may be downloaded from this web page (or contact the program to have a packet mailed).
+Application Packets with instructions may be downloaded here: PTA APPLICATION PACKET 2016-17

 Application requirements include the following: